preethi024/Batch-Processing/README.md

 # Batch-Processing
-A Spring Batch Project Processing to Large data at once.
+A Spring Batch Project Processing Large data at once.